-The Holy Spirit has names too, and those help us know Him.
-But He also relates to us in personal ways we can understand from our closest human relationships and friendships.
+The Holy Spirit is a Person with names too, and those help us know Him.
+He relates to us in ways we can understand from our closest human relationships and friendships.
 The Holy Spirit is also importantly one with God, the Father, and with Jesus.
 He is the third member of the Trinity.

-Is the Holy Spirit your Friend?
+Is the Holy Spirit your friend?

 Pause and ponder this for a second: the Holy Spirit, present at creation with God the Father and God the Son, desires a friend relationship with you.
 A real face-to-face relationship.
 Does that stun you with wonder?